graphcore/poptorch/README.md

 ## Usage

 The PopTorch wheel doesn't include the PopART and Poplar binaries, so you need to make sure they are in your path before loading PopTorch.
-This is done by calling their respective `enable.sh` scripts:
+This is done by sourcing their respective `enable.sh` scripts:

 ```sh
 . ${SDK_PATH}/poplar-ubuntu_18_04*/enable.sh